NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/RARE_REST.md

 ```

 ### Issue Tickets

-The requirements for this project are more comprehensive than in V1.
+The requirements for this project are quite comprehensive.
 You will see many references to admin abilities.
 An admin is simply a user with more power.
 How do you give that power to a user?
 Update a user's `is_staff` property to `True`.
 Don't say we never gave you anything :)

 ## Checklist